It’s hard to believe that Thanksgiving 2011 is less than 2 weeks away!

 This overnight sausage breakfast casserole from The Encouraging Home sounds like the perfect holiday morning meal to me!
 In fact, this recipe is super similar to the breakfast casserole my mom has made every Christmas morning since…well…for my whole life!
 Try it.
 You.won’t.be.sorry!
 Just leave enough room for lunch!

-This pumpkin pie casserole from The Purposed Heart looks like it is calling my name–Thanksgiving dinner or not!
+This pumpkin pie casserole at Keeper of the Home looks like it is calling my name–Thanksgiving dinner or not!
 I absolutely love pumpkin pie and sweet potato casserole is always a nice holiday treat, and this yummy-looking casserole combines them both!

 Image by marioanima

 I’ve tried various versions of homemade mashed potatoes over the years, but my hubby’s favorite still stands at the classic potatoes+milk+butter+salt version.
-Modern Alternative Mama posted this classic recipe for homemade mashed potatoes on her blog a few weeks ago.
+It’s very simply.
+You can find my recipe here.

 Image by pixelbase